+Medical necessity criteria for the Diabetes Prevention Program (DPP).

 Policy/Criteria

-It is the policy of Home State Health that the Diabetes Prevention Program is medically necessary for the following indications:
+It is the policy of Home State Health that the Diabetes Prevention Program is medically necessary when meeting one of the following:

-Initial Core Service Period
+Initial core service period (consisting of a maximum of 26 sessions in months 1- 12), all of the following:

-Be 21 years of age and older and currently enrolled as a Home State Health member; and
+21 years of age and older and currently enrolled as a Home State Health member;

-Not currently pregnant; and
+Not currently pregnant;

-Have, as of the date of attendance at the first core session, a BMI equal or greater than 25 or a BMI of 23 if of Asian descent; and
+BMI ≥25 or a BMI ≥ 23 if of Asian descent, as of the date of attendance at the first core session;

-Have no previous diagnosis of type one (1) or two (2) diabetes with the exception of gestational diabetes; and
+No previous diagnosis of type one (1) or two (2) diabetes with the exception of gestational diabetes;

-Have had within the last twelve (12) months:
+Had at least one of the following within the last twelve (12) months:

-Hemoglobin A1C test with a value of 5.7% to 6.4%; or
+Hemoglobin A1C test with a value of 5.7% to 6.4%;

-A fasting plasma glucose of 100 mg/dl to 125 mg/dl; or
+A fasting plasma glucose of 100 mg/dl to 125 mg/dl;

-A 2-hour plasma glucose of 140 to 199 mg/dl after the 75 oral glucose tolerance test
+A 2-hour plasma glucose of 140 to 199 mg/dl after the 75 oral glucose tolerance test;

-The initial core service period will be for a maximum of 26 sessions in months 1- 12

-Ongoing maintenance program

-1.

-a.
-The member has achieved and maintained a minimum of 5% weight loss at the end of the first 12 months
+Ongoing maintenance program (consisting of a maximum of four (4) sessions in months 13 through 24), and the member has achieved and maintained a minimum of 5% weight loss at the end of the first 12 months.

-2. The ongoing maintenance sessions will be for a maximum of four (4) sessions in months 13 through 24.

 Providers of DPP services include individuals and/or organizations with diabetes prevention programs that have pending, preliminary, or full recognition status from the CDC’s Diabetes Prevention Recognition Program, and are enrolled as MO HealthNet providers.

-Additional DPP services requests beyond the initial allocation must be submitted as a new prior authorization request and must be deemed medically necessary.
+Additional DPP services requests beyond the initial allocation must be submitted as a new prior authorization request.

 Participants receiving DPP services are not eligible to receive concurrent authorization for other MO HealthNet reimbursed weight reduction services.